 This will help us share relevant information with you.

 - If you can follow the above Steps 1 to 3 well, you will surely reach a stage when you can make a well-informed decision.
 To get the best answer to your query about which career to choose, do a lot of revisiting of the 2 as per your Assessment Report in Step 1.

-- You will make a better decision if you remember that there could be more than one way to build a career which fits your preferences, interests, personality, and aptitudes.
+- You will make a better decision if you remember that there could be more than one way to build a career that fits your preferences, interests, personality, and aptitudes.
 You will have to research the educational options well.
 You will have to consider what is possible for you and what is not.

 Step 5: Set Your Goals and Make a Plan

-- Once you have reached Step No. 4 as in above, you can then clearly define your goals – short term goals (what do you want to achieve within a year?), mid-term goals (what do you want to achieve within 2-3 years), and long-term goals (what do you want to achieve within 4-5 years).
+- Once you have reached Step No. 4 as in above, you can then clearly define your goals – short-term goals (what do you want to achieve within a year?), mid-term goals (what do you want to achieve within 2-3 years), and long-term goals (what do you want to achieve within 4-5 years).

-- For example, if you are in Class 10, you may set your short-term goals as – (i) Score more than 90% in 10th Board Examination; (ii) Choose Humanities with Economics and Mathematics as 2 elective subjects in Class 11-12.
+- For example, if you are in Class 10, you may set your short-term goals as – (i) Score more than 90% in the 10th Board Examination; (ii) Choose Humanities with Economics and Mathematics as 2 elective subjects in Class 11-12.

-- Carrying on with the above example, your mid-term goals could be – (i) Score more than 90% in both Economics and Mathematics in 12th Board Exam and also more than 90% in aggregate; (ii) Secure an admission into a Bachelor’s degree course with Economics major in one of the top-ranked colleges in India.
+- Carrying on with the above example, your mid-term goals could be – (i) Score more than 90% in both Economics and Mathematics in the 12th Board Exam and also more than 90% in aggregate; (ii) Secure an admission into a Bachelor’s degree course with Economics major in one of the top-ranked colleges in India.

-- Remember that your goals must be SMART – meaning that your goal statements must be:
+Remember that your goals must be SMART

 - Specific – the goal statement must be clear-cut which even your grandmother can understand.